Loyalist paramilitaries 'behind some Northern Ireland trouble'

-Senior officers have appealed to loyalists planning to protest in Belfast city centre later not to do so.
+Senior officers had appealed to loyalists planning to protest in Belfast city centre later not to do so.

-The city's Christmas Market will remain open on Saturday, with extra security in place, but politicians have warned that the economy is being damaged on what should be some of the year's busiest shopping days.
+Belfast's Christmas Market has been temporarily closed and politicians have warned that the economy is being damaged on what should be some of the year's busiest shopping days.

 On Friday, US Secretary of State Hillary Clinton visited the city and condemned the violence.